Impa10r/peerswap-web/README.md

 The log and the config file will be saved to ~/.peerswap/ folder.
 By default, it will listen on [localhost:8088](localhost:8088).
 This port can be changed in ~/.peerswap/pswebconf.json.

+Once opened the Web UI, set the Links on the Config page whether you run in on testnet or mainnet.

 ## Update
 When a new version comes out just build the app again and restart: